Shamit2105/Timetable/README.md

 3)Shamit Gandhi (202301041) : Handled void input(), handled faculty clashes in void generateTimetable(), handled how to output the main file in void generateTimetable(), wrote pseudocode, Time and Space Complexities with
 Tirth Boghani, explained main algorithm, How We Reached Here in the document, and improved formatting of output in both void displayFacultySchedule() and void displayClassroomTimetable().

-4) Tirth Boghani (202301041) Handled faculty breaks in void generateTimetable(), wrote Pseudocode,Time and Space Complexities with Shamit Gandhi, and Why Choose This Data Structure?, Constraints Checked in the document file.
+4)Tirth Boghani (202301041) Handled faculty breaks in void generateTimetable(), wrote Pseudocode,Time and Space Complexities with Shamit Gandhi, and Why Choose This Data Structure?, Constraints Checked in the document file.